vhenriquebm/Pokedex/README.md

 Hello Guys!

 in this repository i've created a Pokedex list with 150 pokemons.
-I choseed the MVC architeture and work with view code.
+I choosed the MVC architeture and work with view code.

 I hope you guys will enjoy it!